wannn-one/hand-gesture-control-solenoid/README.md

 # Gesture Detection
 MIN_DETECTION_CONFIDENCE = 0.7  # Minimum confidence score for hand detection (0.0-1.0)
 MIN_TRACKING_CONFIDENCE = 0.5   # Minimum confidence score for hand tracking (0.0-1.0)
-AUTO_LOCK_SECONDS = 5           # Time in seconds after which the solenoid auto-locks if no open palm is detected COMMAND_OPEN = b'1'             # Byte command sent to unlock the solenoid COMMAND_CLOSE = b'0'            # Byte command sent to lock the solenoid
+COMMAND_OPEN = b'1'             # Byte command sent to unlock the solenoid
+COMMAND_CLOSE = b'0'            # Byte command sent to lock the solenoid